for-giobbe/phy/Building a Tree in a ML Framework.md

 ```
 If we have a model, we can calculate the probability the observations would have actually been observed as a function of the model.
 We then examine this likelihood function to see where it is at its greatest, and the value of the parameter of
-interests (usually the tree and branch lengths) at that point is the maximum likelihood estimate of the parameter.
+interests at that point is the maximum likelihood estimate of the parameter (_e.g._ the tree and branch lengths).

 In this lesson we are going to compute a phylogenetic tree in a ML framework and explore a bit the relative support metrics,
 which can inform us of the confidence relative to a split.
 At this point you should have a concatenation and a partition file;